 In Start of Darkness, Xykon refuses to do any villainous scheme involving deflowering virgins.
 Because it's like giving a guy who doesn't know carpentry a hammer and expecting him to build you a house.

-Belkar, amazingly enough, manages an instance of this, after one of his shoulder demons convinces him that saving Hinjo's life will work out better for him in the long run than letting him be killed by an assassin.
+Belkar, after one of his shoulder demons convinces him that saving Hinjo's life will work out better for him in the long run than letting him be killed by an assassin.

 Tarquin's teammates also display this.
 When he asks them to throw into a fight to kill most of the Order (in order to motivate Elan), they refuse because they don't think satisfying his personal "story" is worth their time, or the lives of the good soldiers he's already throwing away.